system76/docs/content/upgrade-pop.md

 Once the updates are applied, a notification should appear at the top of your screen saying that an upgrade is available.
 Click on this notification, or go to Settings -> OS Upgrade.

-On the system's "OS Upgrade" page, you will notice a new feature has been added.
 The System76 upgrade package will display a message that Pop!\_OS 21.04 is available with a "Download" button.

 Click the "Download" button and the download will begin.